 - My desired annual return on investment – 9%

-Using these assumptions, the dividend discount model calculates the fair value of Philip Morris stock at $78 per share.
+Using these assumptions, the Gordon Growth Model example calculates the fair value of Philip Morris stock at $82 per share.

-The Philip Morris stock price to projected 2019 earnings sits at about 15 times.
-To compare, the S&P 500 forward price to earnings ratio is nearly 18 times.
+The Philip Morris stock price to 2019 earnings sits at about 17 times.
+This is not an excessive valuation, in my opinion.

-At whatever point, the collective mind of stock market traders comes to believe in the growth potential of reduced-risk products, the value of the stock should trade at least in line with the overall market valuation.
+Will the collective mind of stock market traders comes to believe in the company’s growth potential from reduced-risk products?
+I’m not exactly sure.
+But if they do, the value of the stock should trade at a higher multiple.

 Morningstar Fair Value

-Finally, the investment analysis firm Morningstar believes Philip Morris stock is fairly valued at $102 per share.
+Finally, the investment analysis firm Morningstar believes Philip Morris stock to be fairly valued at $98 per share.

 Philip Morris Stock Valuation Summary

-We have looked at a number of valuation methods that suggest a range of values for Philip Morris stock.
+We have looked at several valuation methods that suggest a range of values for Philip Morris stock.